MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/troubleshoot.md

             window.open('https://metamask.io/download.html', '_blank');
         });
     } else {
         console.log("MetaMask is installed.
-Proceeding with application.");
+Proceeding with this dapp.");
     }
 }

-// Call this function when your application initializes. checkAndPromptForMetaMask();
+// Call this function when your dapp initializes. checkAndPromptForMetaMask();
 ```